netromdk/vermin/README.rst

     [--exclude-file <file name>] ...
           Exclude full names like --exclude but from a specified file instead.
 Each line constitutes an exclusion with the same format as with --exclude.

+    [--backport <name>] ...
+          Some features are sometimes backported into packages, in repositories such as PyPi, that are widely used but aren't in the standard language.
+If such a backport is specified as being used, the results will reflect that instead.

+          Supported backports: typing

   Results interpretation:
     ~2       No known reason it won't work with py2.